Flexion Type Supracondylar Frx

 - posterior cortex fails first;

-- resulting frx has anterior displacement of the distal fragment in sagittal plane,
+- resulting frx has anterior displacement of the distal fragment in sagittal plane, and lateral/valgus displacement in coronal plane

 - fracture line courses from below upward and forward;

-- soft tissue swelling and damage are usually much less than in the
+- soft tissue swelling and damage are usually much less than in the extension type and neurovascular complications are rare;

-- ulnar nerve palsy occurs in some cases; injured by the sharp spike of
+- ulnar nerve palsy occurs in some cases; injured by the sharp spike of proximal fragment

 - can use a similar classification scheme as extension type injury: types I, II, III

-- Type I: undisplaced or minimally displaced, cast/splint
+- type I: undisplaced or minimally displaced, cast/splint

-of distal fragment, reduce and cast in extension, may need pinning
+- reduce and cast in extension,